YarC7/Landing-Page/README.md

 A responsive, modular landing page built with **Next.js**, **Redux**, **Tailwind CSS**, and integrated with **Wix CMS**.

+🧩 Features
+- Fully responsive and dynamic landing page

+- Theme and language toggling with Redux

+- Integration with Wix CMS for dynamic content

+- MongoDB database connection via Prisma

+- Filterable and animated components

+- Modular and scalable codebase

 ## 🧱 Architecture

 This project follows a clean separation between **Presentation Layer**, **Business Logic**, and **Configuration/External Services**: